Will Fernando Alonso Ever Win That 3rd Championship?

 Buying vs. Leasing: How to tell which is best for you

-Despite his excellent record, two championships is not enough for someone like Alonso.
+Despite his excellent record, two championships are not enough for someone like Alonso.
 After McLaren’s political disaster in 2007—the scope of which is best left to another article—that saw both its drivers come within a single point of winning the championship, Alonso returned to Renault and wasted two years in an inferior car.
 Afterward he joined Ferrari and many believed this would mark the beginning of a winning partnership akin to that of the Schumacher era—who, indeed, could stop Alonso and Ferrari?

 Red Bull, of course, turned out to be the answer to that question.
 Powered by Adrian Newey’s aerodynamic black magic, Sebastian Vettel drove to four consecutive championship titles, two of which were extremely hard-fought.
 In 2010 and 2012 the title fight came down to the last race, yet even as Alonso lost both times, some marveled he had put himself in a championship-contending position in the first place.
 That Ferrari had no business giving the Red Bull a fight, they said.